Death Note: The Musical: Critical response

 The musical was one of the most highly anticipated musicals of the year in Japan and Korea.
 The Korean production received positive reviews from critics.
 Hong Kwang-ho and Kim Junsu were universally praised for their "powerhouse voices" and "brilliant, subtle acting;" while Park Hye-na and Kang Hong-suk, as the Shinigami Ryuk and Rem, were praised for "practically stealing the show."
 Wildhorn's score was also praised, while the story was criticized for trying to cram 12 volumes of the manga into a two-and-a-half hour musical.
 The staging was also criticized for being very simplistic and lacking in visual spectacle.

+The London concert production received positive reviews from critics for its cast, music, and set design but was criticized for fast pacing and technical issues.